how to bend angle iron

 Steel Angle Rings in Fan Housings

-Metal rings for fan housings can be made of virtually every steel section: angles, bars, beams, channels, pipe and tube.
-The rings can be made of stainless steel, mild steel, aluminum or other alloys.
+Metal rings for fan housings can be made of virtually every steel section: angles, bars, beams, channels, pipe, and tubes.
+The rings can be made of stainless steel, mild steel, aluminum, or other alloys.
 In addition to full rings, ring segments can be provided.
-Rings can be galvanized, plated or painted.
+Rings can be galvanized, plated, or painted.

 Fans with metal rings are commonly part of a system that includes ductwork.
 Round ductwork can be made from lock seam pipe or welded pipe and is often connected by angle flanges.